kavarral/Azure-Databricks/EventGrid-StructuredStream/readme.md

 ```

 Create a new storage account that will host the checkpoint files.
 Create a new container called outputstreaming and a second container called temp for the tempdir location
-Mount the path if not already mounted
+Mount the storage if not already mounted

 ```
 val streaminglogcontainer = "outputstreaming"